 Topics are wide-ranging with an emphasis on a practical approach to caring for patients.

-To ensure all first year house officers are well prepared to carry out a variety of procedures at Waikato Hospital, they must attend a three-day orientation course before starting work at the hospital.
+To ensure all first year house officers are well prepared to carry out a variety of procedures at Waikato Hospital, they must attend a four-day orientation course before starting work at the hospital (in November of each year).

-The course is organised by the RMO Unit in conjunction with the Director of Clinical Training (DCT), with facilitators coming from a variety of speciality areas.
+The course is organised by the RMO Unit in conjunction with the Director of Clinical Training (DCT), and the Prevocational Education Supervisors (PESs), with facilitators coming from a variety of speciality areas.

 The Clinical Learning Stations include:

-First year allocations are designed to give year one house officers "endorsed" general registration after one year if they have satisfactory completion of all four clinical attachments.
+First year allocations are designed to give year one house officers "endorsed" general registration after one year if they have satisfactorily completed all four clinical attachments.

 Each allocated block of clinical attachments comprises of four 13-week attachments.
 All these attachments are based at Waikato Hospital.

-Waikato DHB's current annual intake of year one house officers is 30.
-Each year each house officer is allocated four rotations per year (of 13 weeks duration) and these rotations are specifically accredited by the MCNZ for first year training.
+Waikato DHB's current annual intake of year one house officers for the 2017-2018 year is 35FTE..
+Each year each house officer is allocated four clinical attachments per year (of 13 weeks duration) and these clinical attachments are specifically accredited by the MCNZ for first year training.

 PGY1s (or Interns as they are referred to by the Medical Council of New Zealand [MCNZ]) must work in accredited clinical attachments under the supervision of a prevocational educational supervisor (PES).
 Prevocational medical training requires the Waikato DHB to deliver a 2-year intern training programme with specific requirements for postgraduate year 1 (PGY1 house officers) and postgraduate year 2 (PGY2 house officers).